mikee47/IOControl/docs/rs485/index.rst

 .. image:: multiplex.png

-This example uses GPIO4 and GPIO5 to select which transceiver is going to transmit.
+This example allows for one transceiver to be in receive mode, with others in transmit.
-The logic for this would be in a callback registered via :cpp:func:`IO::RS485::Controller::onSetDirection`.
+That means slave addresses must be unique across both segments.
 Resistors R2 and R8 are current limit resistors to guard against both transceivers being switched into receive mode at the same time.

+The logic for controlling this would be in a callback registered via :cpp:func:`IO::RS485::Controller::onSetDirection`.

 For completeness, here's example connections for a 3.3v transceiver: